 We order another round of beers and when Rajah hears that we have just arrived, he gladly sits down at our table and starts pouring out information about his island, what to visit, how the public transport works, what it costs, other restaurants that are worth visiting…

 Enough to keep us busy during our next 5 weeks here.
-Nice chap he is.
-I don’t need to tell you we spent quite some time there.
+What a nice chap he is.
+I don’t need to tell you that we spent quite a few afternoons and night here.

 Lunch & Dinner @ Miami Cafe Batu Ferringhi

 Miami Cafe Batu Ferringhi usually opens between 11 and 12am and closes around 10pm.
 We loved starting lunch with some iced tea or iced coffee (RM3).